 Curriculum leads to the Associate in Science Degree and/or employment in a paraprofessional capacity as an assistant to an attorney in private practice, in a governmental agency, or in private industry.
-This degree requires 27 units, of which 15 are in required courses; an additional 12 units must be chosen from the restrictive electives listed below.
+This degree requires 27 units, of which 18 are in required courses; an additional 9 units must be chosen from the restrictive electives listed below.
 A minimum grade of "C" is required in each course taken.
+Additionally, students must type a minimum of 45 words per minute before being awarded this degree.
+See coordinator of Paralegal Studies for more information.
 Paralegals may perform many tasks under the supervision of a licensed attorney including preparation of forms and pleadings, interviewing of clients, researching and writing legal documents, managing a law office, and preparing word processing forms and documents.
 This program is not intended to prepare students for the practice of law.
 The Paralegal studies program is approved by the American Bar Association (ABA).